prasdionaditya/cga_sim/README.md

 Then, open `main.dig`.
 Press the play button to start the simulation.
 It may take a minute for the simulation to produce a frame.
 A window will popup when the simulator has acquired sync lock on the output signal.
 You may need to resize this window to see the entire output.

+The CRTC is initialized for Area 5150's "ANSI from hell" mode to show the demo's splash screen.
+There are few mode presets in the `mc6845_10.v` file you can edit if you say, want regular 80x25 text mode.
+Just edit the `STARTUP_MODE` variable at the top of the file and save.
+Digital should pick up the changes the next time you start the simulation.

 You can load video memory with different things.
 - Locate the MCM4517 component in the "Video Memory" box at bottom-center.
 - Right click on the MCM4517 and click *open*.